How the McBride Sisters are Crashing the Wine Party

 Robin McBride shared her wine company story with ICE students at a recent virtual event.

-The McBride sisters started their wine business in 2005, six years after meeting each other for the first time.
-Now their women-led, Black-owned company aims to shake up the wine industry.
+Robin and Andréa McBride's wine business began in 2005, six years after meeting each other for the first time.
+Now their women-led, Black-owned winery aims to shake up the wine industry.

 Half-sisters Robin and Andréa launched their California wine company, the McBride Sisters Collection, in 2005.
-First importing wines from New Zealand, the duo is making bottles (and cans!) from their own blends today, on a mission to transform an industry dominated by white men with a women-led, Black-owned business.
+First importing wines from New Zealand, the duo is making bottles (and cans!) from their own blends today, on a mission to transform an industry dominated by white men with a women-led, Black-owned winery in Los Angeles.

 The McBride sisters grew up in the middle of wine country — continents apart.
 Robin is from Monterrey, California, and Andréa is from New Zealand; for the first half of their lives, neither knew the other existed.